-We provide proposal preparation and project management support for Horizon 2020 and other European funding schemes.
+We offer expert support for proposal preparation, professional project management and communication and dissemination services for Horizon 2020 and other European funding schemes.

-Over the last 10 years, EIBIR has helped shape the landscape of European biomedical imaging research by supporting scientists and helping them secure funding for their projects.
+EIBIR strives to improve cooperation within the European biomedical imaging community, with the goal of improving the diagnosis, treatment and prevention of diseases.
+EIBIR actively supports research networking activities, common initiatives and interoperability in the field of biomedical imaging research.
+Over the last years, EIBIR has helped shape the landscape of European biomedical imaging research by supporting scientists and helping them secure funding for their projects.

 High-level project management is required to ensure the successful accomplishment of every project’s goals.
 We offer expert advice, project management and coordination, communication and dissemination services for collaborative research projects and clinical studies.
 Our mission is to ensure optimal conditions for researchers to develop their dream projects by relieving them from all related administrative and management work.

 One of the main advantages of working together with EIBIR is the opportunity to benefit from the expertise of our Scientific Advisory Board.
-It consists of more than 35 international experts from various specialties who can provide critical scientific feedback on your project ideas.
+It consists of 38 international experts from various specialties who can provide critical scientific feedback on your project ideas.

 We also offer assistance in consortium formation and identifying suitable academic, industry or SME partners for your project.